Configure Auction Experience

 Choose the auction format:

-| Type | Description | Best For |
+| Type | API value | Description | Best For |

 |---|

-| English (Ascending) | Bids increase until time expires | Most common, transparent |
+| English (Ascending) | english | Bids increase until time expires | Most common, transparent |

-| Dutch (Descending) | Price drops until someone bids | Quick sales, perishables |
+| Dutch (Descending) | dutch | Price drops over time until purchase or floor price | Quick sales, perishables |

-Caption: Choose from three auction formats
+Caption: Choose the supported auction format

 Pricing Configuration